Risk Bounds for Learning Multiple Components with Permutation-Invariant Losses: SWITCHING REGRESSION

 Thus, the theorem is proved after a straightforward check that $\sum_{k=1}^C k^{-\frac{1}{p}} \leq \alpha(C,p)$ holds for all $C\geq 2$ and $p\in (0,\infty]$ (see Appendix~\ref{app:boundsalpha} for details). \end{proof}

-For independent component classes ($p=\infty$), this result coincides with that in Eq.~(16) of \cite{Lauer18}.
-However, for $p<\infty$, the dependency on $C$ improves according to the definition of $\alpha(C,p)$ in~\eqref{eq:alpha}.
-In particular, a radical dependence is obtained for $p=2$, which could only be obtained in \cite{Lauer18} through covering number arguments and a loss in the order of $\log^{3/2} n$ in terms of convergence rate.
+For independent component classes ($p=\infty$), this result coincides with that in Eq.~(18) of \cite{Lauer18}.
+However, for $p<\infty$, the dependence on $C$ improves according to the definition of $\alpha(C,p)$ in~\eqref{eq:alpha}.
+In particular, a radical dependence is obtained for $p=2$, which could only be obtained in \cite{Lauer18} through covering numbers and a loss in the order of $\log^{3/2} n$ in terms of convergence rate.
 In addition, the dependence on $C$ further improves for smaller values of $p$.

-\section{Vector quantization/clustering}
+\section{VECTOR QUANTIZATION/CLUSTERING}

 Let $\X$ be a Hilbert space and $\|\cdot\|$ denote its norm.
-The aim of vector quantization, as described in \cite{Bartlett98b}, is to learn a subset $\{f_k\}_{k=1}^C\subset \X$ of $C$ elements from $\X$, called codepoints, that can well represent the observations of the random variable $X\in\X$.
+The aim of vector quantization, as described by \cite{Bartlett98b}, is to learn a subset $\{f_k\}_{k=1}^C\subset \X$ of $C$ elements from $\X$, called codepoints, that can well represent the observations of the random variable $X\in\X$.
 Specifically, we can limit the analysis to nearest neighbors quantizers, for which the error of a model $f=(f_k)_{1\leq k\leq C}$ is measured via the loss

 Then, the quantity~\eqref{eq:risk} (with $Z=X$) is known as the {\em distortion} of $f$ for which upper bounds are of primary importance.